sandialabs/dr_robot/README.md

 * Add pandas as backend manager for easier handling of information.
 * Implement another class for further enumeration and possible usage of the sqlite database
 * HTML encode the HEADERS
-* Allow pulling from Docker repository if no Dockerfile is found in the **dockers** folder
+* Allow pulling from Docker repository if no Dockerfile is found in the **docker_buildfiles** folder